Ninedeadeyes/Quest-for-the-Golden-Turtle/README.md

 Will also re-do all artwork since they are a bit rubbish at the moment.

-Thanks to Christian Thompson which inspire me with his'Maze Game'to create this.
+Thanks to Christian Thompson which inspire me with his Maze Game to create this.